FinalCAD/resque_jobs_tree/README.md

 * stokcs in Redis the childhood relationsips between them.
 * enqueues in Resque the jobs which are the leaves of the tree

+Limitations:

-The rule: the name of a tree of jobs should be uniq, and the name of a node should be uniq in a scope of a tree.
+* the name of a tree of jobs should be uniq
+* the name of a node should be uniq in a scope of a tree.
+* the running jobs are identified by a their tree, their name and their resources.
+So they should not overlap.
+In other words, for the same node, you can't enqueue 2 times `[:mail, User.first]`

 ## Contributing